CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * Ability to work independently
 * Assertiveness
 * Experience in project management
-#### ISMS.1.M5 Contract design for appointment of an external information security officer [Institutional Management]
+#### ISMS.1.M5 Contract drafting when ordering an external information security officer [institutional director]

 If an external information security officer is appointed, the following instructions should be observed.